encoredev/encore/docs/primitives/cron-jobs.md

 For these use cases, Encore provides full support for [Cron expressions](https://en.wikipedia.org/wiki/Cron) by using the `Schedule` field instead of the `Every` field.

-Cron expressions allow you to define precise schedules for your tasks, including specific days of the week, specific months, and more.
-When using Cron expressions in Encore, it's important to note that they operate based on Coordinated Universal Time (UTC).
-Therefore, when defining Cron expressions, ensure that you account for the time zone offset if necessary.
+Cron expressions allow you to define precise schedules for your tasks, including specific days of the week, specific hours of the day, and more.
+Note that all times are expressed in UTC.

 For example: